 An appraisal is always required if the RHS loan is \$7,500 or more and the Agency's debt plus prior liens against the property will exceed \$15,000.
 (Another lender's appraisal is acceptable when the loan is part of a leveraging strategy under certain circumstances as described in Chapter 10.)
 If the total indebtedness against the property is less than or equal to \$15,000, an appraisal is not required if the Loan Originator is confident that the property has sufficient value to serve as adequate security.
-Total indebtedness includes any prior liens on the property.
+For Section 504 total indebtedness requirements, see Paragraph 12.6 B of this Handbook.
+Total indebtedness includes Agency loans plus any prior liens on the property.
 The Loan Originator should include a statement of the property's value in the case file whenever an appraisal is not completed.